-Typically, once you see your zucchini reach four to five inches, it’s time to pick them—although some zucchini and summer squash can be harvested smaller or larger (check your seed packet).
+Typically, once you see your zucchini reach six inches, it’s time to pick them—although some zucchini and summer squash can be harvested smaller or larger (check your seed packet).
 Left on the vine, zucchini will continue to grow until they reach enormous lengths; however, they don’t taste as good when they’re huge.
 They tend to get bitter, pithy, and have huge seeds (not great for humans, but the chickens love them!).
 Make sure you pick your zucchini frequently to encourage the plant to continue producing fruit.
 Once you begin harvesting zucchini, you can expect new fruit every few days.

 To harvest zucchini, cut through the stem an inch or two away from the fruit.
 You want to avoid twisting the fruit off because this can damage both the fruit and the plant.
 Instead, use a sharp knife, garden scissors, or pruners to slice neatly through the stem.

 Want to harvest zucchini blossoms for stuffing and frying?
 Go right ahead!
 Harvest blossoms right after they open first thing in the morning.
 Try to harvest mostly male blossoms—as harvesting those won’t slow your plants’ production.
 Just make sure to keep some of the male blossoms on for good pollination.